cecca46/Ordinal-regression-in-Lupus-/README.md

 |     Ordinal Category 4   |    Stage 4 or 5   |            5           |

 Using this approach, we identified 506 genes (termed phenotype-associated genes, PAGs) whose transcriptional dysregulation was significantly associated with renal pathological severity (Wald test, p-value of all the fitted parameters <1e-6).
 The magnitude of the β parameter, which is fitted for each gene, correlates to the rate by which the expression of a gene is altered with the increase of severity in disease progression.
 We identified 279 consistently upregulated PAGs, and 227 consistently downregulated PAGs due to progressive kidney decline function.
-GO was perfomed using Piano.
+Using the significance scores calculated using Ordinal regression, we performed gene set enrichment using the tool Piano on the whole gene list.

 <p align="center">